mkappworks/todo-reactapp/README.md

-# Getting Started with Create React App
+# Todo React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+First install the npm package using:

-## Available Scripts
+### `npm install`

-In the project directory, you can run:
+In the project directory, you can run the app using:

 ### `npm start`